Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-flickerless-flame/notes.md

 IN CONCLUSION.
 Chiefclouds + "Firebird blaming" gone, some simpler language, main three stories streamlined one step further.

+**General:** rewrite to have it make sense that "mostly tusk-wearing characters (includes Prebuha??) settle around Tresmo and become the Trusks"?
+But they should also be a MONARCHY somehow, so does Prebuha actually change her mind and say "giving everyone equal voice doesn't work, I'm grabbing total leadership as monarch myself"??

+**General:** It's called _Forest of the Fallen_ because so many tiny fires have been here before, causing thunderstrikes and fallen trees.
+These created natural _firebreaks_.
+Mention this specifically!
+There are many spots of ash, spots already plucked bare, and the fires automatically end when they go there? => Yes, this can remove any wishy-washy explanation about Alix being around or gaps in firewall or whatever.

 **General:** Some "fixes" for silly issues.
 * Be more clear about the fires being started by thunderstrikes from the Chiefclouds hanging around => this would make their appearance in this story more relevant too.
 * Be clear about SPECIES and LOOK for all!
 (I don't think I even explain Fiante's tiny-dinosaur-with-useless-wings look.
 And Dilova having only a single leg is mentioned too late, I think.)